 We provide over-the-counter medications as well as an appropriate range of prescription medications.
-This pharmacy service will only dispense prescriptions written by the student health staff.
+This pharmacy service will only dispense prescriptions written by the student health providers.

-Our staff provides a range of gynecological services to treat the unique needs of our female students.
+Our staff provides a range of gynecological services to treat the needs of our female students.
 Services include assessment and treatment of infectious diseases, annual examinations, pregnancy testing, and birth control.
 Gynecological services are available by appointment by calling 540-831-5111 or schedule yourself via MyChart.

 Note: In order to receive contraceptive services, students must have had a gynecological exam, including pap smear (typically requred if 21 or older), within the last year.
 If this has been done elsewhere, we need a copy of the exam and pap report.
 If a student has not had an exam, we will provide this service.
 This requirement does not apply to any other services.

 We counsel, diagnose, and support the specific needs of men.
-We provide information on contraception, as well as education about and screenings for sexually transmitted infections and testicular cancer.
+We provide information on contraception, as well as education and screenings for sexually transmitted infections and testicular cancer.

 Health Education/Wellness Programming

 We assist you in achieving greater personal well- being, building stronger interpersonal relationships, and forging a strong sense of community.
 We offer individual help on a variety of topics such as alcohol, tobacco, and other drugs; sexual health; fitness and nutrition; eating disorders; and stress management.
 Other educational programs also reach residence hall students, clubs and organizations, and academic classes.

 Medical records are strictly confidential.
 Information will not be released without written authorization from you for each individual visit, except by a court order.
 Medical release of information forms are available at the student health center.

 Services not provided

 There are some services that Radford University's Student Health Services do not provide.
 Those services include:

-- Emergency care for serious or life-threatening illness or injury
+- Emergency care for serious or life-threatening illness or injury, please call 911.

 - Evaluation, treatment, or medications for serious psychiatric disorders